 Then one day, everything changed.

-At night, humans herded her out to the pond to keep her safe from predators, but they didn’t wait until it was dark enough.
+At night, humans herded her out to the pond to keep her safe from predators.
+One evening they didn’t wait until it was dark enough.
 She rushed back to her sweet Honda minutes later.
 The humans had to wait until the sunset faded to black, but not until Louise tried to convince the car to follow her to the pond.
-Car remained the strong silent unmoving type.
-After some despair-laden honking Louise allowed herself to be herded back to the pond, wings flapping in protest and feet slapping the ground like annoyed flip flops.
+Car remained the strong silent unmovable type.
+After some despair-laden honking Louise allowed herself to be herded back to the pond, wings flapping in protest and feet slapping the ground with angry flip flop sounds.

 Now every day Louise stands next to her true love, Honda.
 She perseveres despite mail carriers and rain and annoying small dogs.